You can find Part I of this series here

 The play’s opening

-In fact, all the adaptations so far have kept in the Retiring Room episode in basic form.
-It is the Inciting Event (or the Hook or the Exciting Force depending on what model of story structure you prefer) of the story, none of them have used it as a cold open like the novel did.
+All the adaptations there have been of Northern Lights have kept in the Retiring Room episode as the inciting event (or hook or exciting force depending on what model of story structure you're following), but none of them have cold-opened with it as the book did.

 Most adaptations (radio play, stage play, graphic novel, movie) employ a framing narration of some kind, and/or also take a few steps back to show us some narrative lead-up to Lyra traversing the dining hall with sneaking and hiding in mind.